ubergarm/rimworld-mp-kitchen-sink-reloaded/README.md

 * RimHud - don't click self-tend toggle in RIMHud UI - use Health Tab button instead!??
 * Alpha Genes - don't use string genes to transmit genes to selected target (is bugged, only xfers names but not genes)??
-* More Faction Interaction - Avoid Help With Harvest, Diplomatic Marriage, Annual Expo Event (disable this one in config)
+* More Faction Interaction - Avoid Help With Harvest, Diplomatic Marriage, Annual Expo Event (disabled this in config)
 * Numbers - Hunt/Tame in Wildlife Tab causes desync (use the overworld gizmo instead)
 * Vanilla Persona Weapons Expanded - changing persona weapon appearence causes desync, reachin baron/baroness and picking a custom persona weapon causes desync (have server do it alone and save)
 * Vanilla Hair Expanded - don't use the barber table (removed it with cherrypicker)